top of page

 Death began in the Old Testament with Adam and Eve and followed everyone who has ever been born; but for two notable extreme exceptions, Enoch and Elijah.
 This of course continued into the New Testament.

-Here was Jesus, struggling to prepare his dear friends for his death.
-Here was Jesus, struggling to prepare himself for death.
-Even Christ, the Son of God, fears suffering and death.
+Here is Jesus, struggling to prepare his dear friends for his death.
+Here is Jesus, struggling to prepare himself for death.
+Even Christ, the Son of God, feared suffering and death.
 This is the ultimate in brokenness for God.
 There is nothing “natural” in death.
 Remember Jesus’s anguish in the garden of Gethsemane:

 He took Peter and the two sons of Zebedee along with him, and he began to be sorrowful and troubled.
 Then he said to them, “My soul is overwhelmed with sorrow to the point of death.”
 Matthew 26: 36-39

-But now, Mary, the mother of the sons of Zebedee, and Mary Magdalene witness to the empty tomb!
+But now, Mary, the mother of James and John, and Mary Magdalene witness an empty tomb!
 They have come to anoint Jesus’ lifeless body and instead witnesses his resurrection of renewed life.

 “Where, O death, is your victory?
 Where, O death, is your sting?”